The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom

 The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom is a 1993 biographical black comedy television film produced by and for HBO.
-It was directed by Michael Ritchie and starred Holly Hunter, Swoosie Kurtz and Beau Bridges.
+It was directed by Michael Ritchie and starred Holly Hunter, Swoosie Kurtz, and Beau Bridges.

-It is based on the true story of Wanda Holloway, a woman who tried to put out a hit on one of her daughter's classmates (and the girl's mother) to advance her own daughter's Middle school cheerleading career.
+It is based on the true story of Wanda Holloway, a woman who tried to put a hit on one of her daughter's classmates (and/or the girl's mother) to advance her own daughter's Middle school cheerleading career.

 Plot

 The film takes place in Channelview, Texas.
-When Wanda Holloway was a teen, her father forbade her from trying out for her school's cheerleading team.
-Many years later, when Wanda had a daughter of her own, she was determined that her daughter would fulfill the dream she was denied and become a cheerleader—which would allow Wanda to make up that part of her childhood by reliving it through her daughter.
+When Wanda Holloway was a teen, her father forbade her to try out for her school's cheerleading team.
+Many years later, when Wanda had her own daughter, she was determined that her daughter would fulfill the dream she was denied and become a cheerleader—which would allow Wanda to make up that part of her childhood by reliving it through her daughter.

-Wanda enrolls her daughter, Shanna, in various dance and gymnastics classes in order to enhance her prospects of becoming a cheerleader.
+Wanda enrolls her daughter Shanna in various dance and gymnastics classes in order to enhance her prospects of becoming a cheerleader.
 She forces Shanna to practice for hours on end, despite sickness or injury.
-Wanda's best friend, Verna Heath, and her daughter, Amber, live next door to the Holloway family.
-Amber is the same age as Shanna and the two teenagers become friends.
+Wanda's best friend Verna Heath and her daughter Amber live next door to the Holloway family.
+Amber is the same age as Shanna and the two become friends.
 Verna had been a successful varsity twirler when she was young and holds the same ambition as Wanda for her own daughter.

 Leading up to the cheerleading tryouts, jealousy sparks between Wanda and Verna, despite the fact that their daughters' friendship remains solid.
 In the months prior to the tryouts, Wanda forces Shanna to concentrate completely on cheer-leading.
 At the tryouts, Amber impresses the judges but Shanna is unable to, despite all of her training.
 Amber makes the squad and Shanna does not, disappointing both Shanna and Wanda.
 The fact that Shanna did not make it onto the team causes Wanda to end the friendship between Shanna and Amber.
 Wanda does not give up on seeing her daughter become a cheerleader, and decides to try again next year.